mmtdgn/mmtdgn/README.md

-- 👋 Hi, I’m a Jr. Game Developer and my name is Mehmet.
+- 👋 Hi, I’m a Jr. Game Developer.
 - 👀 I’m interested in Game Development
 - 📫 if you want to reach me : Mehmet.dogan6634@outlook.com